Heroes new logo

 • 47% of children use their screened gadgets to support their friends by liking, sharing, and/or commenting on their posts.

-• 73% of the surveyed children in OECD countries participate in social networks daily.
+• 73% of the surveyed children in OECD countries engage in social networks daily.

 • Using communication media makes up 24.16% of children’s total Internet time, as per Kaspersky Safe Kids alerts.